 The individual blister presentation pack has plenty of Peppa Pig branding and harmonica colour choices are pink, yellow or blue.
 There is a separate cardboard box enclosed in the packaging, which is listed as a ‘storage case’ on one website we visited.
 In reality it’s a vehicle for further branding, just a filler, and it’s sure to be crushed or binned within minutes of purchase.

 As soon as we tried to play the harmonica, we realised something was amiss.
 We were presented with sixteen holes, but there was no visual indication of which way was up (such as hole numbering).
 However, a quick toot located the lower and higher pitched reeds, and confirmed that this was not a tremolo harmonica.
-Form here on though, it was hard to tell whether this was a regular diatonic, solo or chord style harmonica.
-We could find an arpeggio across the first four blow holes in a badly off-pitch E major but, despite extensive experiment, that was it.
+From here on though, it was hard to tell whether this was a regular diatonic, solo or chord style harmonica.
+We could just about find an arpeggio across the first four blow holes in a badly off-pitch E major but, despite extensive experiment, that was it.
 And the response in the fourth hole was so leaky it had no practical use.
 The first four draw holes gave an ersatz tremolo effect as they were all tuned to the same note; a badly off-pitch B major.
 Or was it Bb?
 We gave up trying to make sense of the rest.

 The Peppa Pig harmonica is imported from China by the HTI Group in Fleetwood (www.time4toys.com), Lancashire, and frankly they should be ashamed of themselves.
 We understand the principals of branding.
 We understand it can be fun to own your own Peppa Pig harmonica, guitar or recorder.
 But long term, this harmonica has absolutely no musical value and it’s more likely to put children, parents or well-meaning grandparents off the harmonica for life.
 In conclusion, even at £1.75 on e-bay, it’s a complete waste of money and not worth its own carbon footprint.
 We would like to meet whoever is responsible for endorsing this pig’s ear!